Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Abstract

 \section{Abstract}

 Single camera 3D pose estimation is an ill-defined problem due to inherent ambiguities from depth, occlusion or keypoint noise.
 Multi-hypothesis pose estimation accounts for this uncertainty by providing multiple 3D poses consistent with the 2D measurements.
-Current research has predominantly concentrated on generating multiple hypotheses for single frame static pose estimation.
-In this study we focus on the new task of multi-hypothesis motion estimation.
-Motion estimation is not simply pose estimation applied to multiple frames, which would ignore temporal correlation across frames.
-Instead, it requires distributions which are capable of generating temporally consistent samples, which is significantly more challenging.
+Current research has predominantly concentrated on generating multiple hypotheses for single frame static pose estimation or single hypothesis motion estimation.
+In this study we focus on the new task of \textit{multi-hypothesis motion estimation}.
+Multi-hypothesis motion estimation is not simply multi-hypothesis pose estimation applied to multiple frames, which would ignore temporal correlation across frames.
+Instead, it requires distributions which are capable of generating temporally consistent samples, which is significantly more challenging than multi-hypothesis pose estimation or single-hypothesis motion estimation.
 To this end, we introduce Platypose, a framework that uses a diffusion model pretrained on 3D human motion sequences for zero-shot 3D pose sequence estimation.
 Platypose outperforms baseline methods on multiple hypotheses for motion estimation.
 Additionally, Platypose also achieves state-of-the-art calibration and competitive joint error when tested on static poses from Human3.6M, MPI-INF-3DHP and 3DPW.
-Finally, because it is zero-shot, our method generalizes flexibly to different settings such as multi-camera inference. \keywords{Motion Estimation \and Diffusion Models \and Zero-Shot \and Calibrated Uncertainty}
+Finally, because it is zero-shot, our method generalizes flexibly to different settings such as multi-camera inference \footnote{The code is available at \url{https://github.com/sinzlab/platypose}}.